 Only insomuch as you can rebel against modern day norms, though.
 In ancient Greece and Rome, procrastination was actually respected and highly regarded.
 It was a sign of affluence and leadership if you had time to sit around and think things over and basically do nothing until you had fully thought out a decision.

 If you need that time to sit and stew and think and mull over, don't sweat it.
 Maybe you're just an old soul.
 At any rate,

 7. Finally accomplishing the task gives an adrenaline rush.

-If you're highly skilled in the art of procrastination, don't knock yourself.
+If you're highly skilled in the art of procrastination, don't beat yourself up.
 Stop listening to the people who will tell you how awful you are for putting things off--at least you're still getting them done!
-You might even end up turning out higher-quality, better-thought-out work as a result of your "bad" habit.
+You might even end up turning out higher quality, better thought out work as a result of your "bad" habit.